-The phrases “Response to Intervention”, commonly referred to as RtI, and “Multi-Tier System of Supports”, understandably shortened to MTSS, are used interchangeably among most educators.
+The phrases “Response to Intervention”, commonly referred to as RtI, and “Multi-Tiered System of Supports”, understandably shortened to MTSS, are used interchangeably among most educators.
 I have heard it flippantly said on many teacher blogs and other websites that the two are one in the same.
 This is not necessarily true.
 So, what is the difference between RtI and MTSS?
 For you reading experts who miss standardized tests (and who doesn’t?), a very simplified answer would be; RtI is to MTSS as phonemic awareness is to phonological awareness (that is, phonological awareness is commonly referred to as an ‘umbrella’ term that includes phonemic awareness).
 Basically, RtI is an integral part of MTSS but MTSS is more cohesive and comprehensive in the goal of meeting the needs of all learners.
 Here is a brief explanation:

 Response to Intervention (RtI)